Azure/autorest.az/doc/04-scenario-test-configuration.md

 ## How to configure?

 ### Basic test-scenario
-In basic test-scenario, all test examples are composed in one testcase.
+In basic test-scenario, all test examples are composed in one test case.
 Test scenario configuration can be done in file readme.cli.md, here is an example for it.
 ~~~
 cli: